mgrojo/alr2appimage/README.md

 |               | `Icon`     | By default, the included icon (`alr2appimage.png`) will be used.
 It can be orverriden using the `--icon your-icon-file` argument.                                                                                                     |

 ## Including resources
-To include the resources, just add this section to your GPR file:
+If your crate has resources, the fist step is to just include this section to your GPR file:
 ```ada
    package Install is
       for Artifacts (".") use ("share");
    end Install;
 ```
-And include the resources in the repository in that directory, e.g. in `share/`.
+And add the resource files in the repository in that directory, e.g. in `share/`.

-If your crate has resources, it is recommended to use the `resources` crate, or a similar mechanism, to properly load the resource files from the installation prefix.

 The next step is referencing the resources from the application.  it is recommended to use the